 If you travel against the FCDO's advice, your travel insurance policy will likely be invalid.
 If you've any concerns, check with your insurance provider.

 Although the government has provided a list of countries that you can travel to, the situation is always changing.

-Even if you’re travelling to an exempt country, check the Foreign and Commonwealth Office (FCO) advice before booking.
+Even if you’re travelling to an exempt country, check the Foreign, Commonwealth and Development Office (FCDO) advice before booking.

 You should also check your local public health measures as local lockdowns are being introduced to control the virus.
-Subscribing to FCO updates will keep you informed.
+Subscribing to FCDO updates will keep you informed.

 Can I still go on holiday in the UK?

 In England, from 4 July you’re allowed to stay overnight in self-contained accommodation.
 This includes: